microsoft/finops-toolkit/docs-mslearn/toolkit/help/troubleshooting.md

 4. Select **Outputs** in the menu.
 5. Copy the **storageUrlForPowerBI** value.
 6. Paste this URL into the **Hub storage URL** in Power BI.
-7. If using raw exports for any data, also follow the steps below.
+7. If using raw exports for any data, also use the following steps.
 8. If not using raw exports for any data, paste the hub storage URL into the **Export storage URL** in Power BI.
    > [!NOTE]
    > Power BI requires both parameters to be set in order for the Power BI service to refresh datasets.

-If using raw exports without FinOps hubs for any datasets (even if you are using hubs for cost data), you can obtain the Data Lake Storage URI from your storage account in the Azure portal:
+If using raw exports without FinOps hubs for any datasets (even if you're using hubs for cost data), you can obtain the Data Lake Storage URI from your storage account in the Azure portal:

 1. Navigate to the storage account in the Azure portal.
 2. Select **Settings** > **Endpoints** in the menu.
 3. Copy the **Data Lake Storage** > **Data Lake Storage** URL.
 4. Paste this URL into the **Export storage URL** in Power BI.
-5. If using FinOps hubs for any data, also follow the steps above.
+5. If using FinOps hubs for any data, also follow the preceding steps.
 6. If not using FinOps hubs for any data, paste the export storage URL into the **Hub storage URL** in Power BI.
    > [!NOTE]
    > Power BI requires both parameters to be set in order for the Power BI service to refresh datasets.

 ### Step 2: Connect Power BI to storage

-Decide whether you will connect to storage using a user or service principal account or using a storage account key (also called SAS token).
+Decide whether want to connect to storage using a user or service principal account or using a storage account key (also called SAS token).

 - **Using a user or service principal account**
-  1. Ensure you have the Storage Blob Data Reader role explicitly to the account you will use.
-This permission is not inherited even if you have "Owner" or "Contributor" permissions.
+  1. Ensure you have the Storage Blob Data Reader role explicitly to the account to use.
+This permission isn't inherited even if you have "Owner" or "Contributor" permissions.
 - **Using a SAS token**
-  1. Ensure you've set the following permissions for the token:
+  1. Ensure you set the following permissions for the token:
      - Allowed services: Blob
      - Allowed resource types: Container and Object
      - Allowed permissions: Read and List